SphericalCopper/NYC-Schools-Survey-Data/README.md

 #### Safety Scores by District

-We then grouped safety scores by district, aggregating them by the mean safety score, and then visualized this on a map of NYC:
+We then grouped safety scores by district, aggregating them by the mean safety score, and then visualized this on a map of NYC, using the `mpl_toolkits.basemap` library:

 ![NYC safety score map](https://i.gyazo.com/fc40a840bce4fedf207dc53889cf977d.png)